tmst/grok/doc/reference/components.rst

         The form's widgets.

-        - set by setUpWidgets
+        - set by :meth:`setUpWidgets`

-        - used by validate
+        - used by :meth:`validate`

+    .. autoattribute:: actions

+    .. autoattribute:: body

+        The text of the request body.

+    .. autoattribute:: response

+        The response sent back to the client.

-    .. method:: setUpWidgets(ignore_request=False):
+    .. automethod:: setUpWidgets

         Set up the form's widgets.

-        The default implementation uses the form definitions in the form_fields attribute and setUpInputWidgets.
+        The default implementation uses the form definitions in the :attr:`form_fields` attribute and :meth:`setUpInputWidgets`.

-        The function should set the widgets attribute.
+        The function should set the :attr:`widgets` attribute.

-    .. method:: validate(action, data):
+    .. automethod:: validate

         The default form validator

         If an action is submitted and the action doesn't have it's own validator then this function will be called.

-    .. attribute:: template

-        Template used to display the form

-    .. method:: resetForm():
+    .. automethod:: resetForm

         Reset any cached data because underlying content may have changed.

-    .. method:: error_views():
+    .. automethod:: grok.Form.error_views

         Return views of any errors.

         The errors are returned as an iterable.

-    .. method:: applyData(obj, **data):
+    .. automethod:: applyData

         Save form data to an object.